Career of Lionel Messi: 2010 FIFA World Cup

 Messi failed to score throughout the tournament but provided a single assist.
-FIFA subsequently identified Messi as one of the tournament's 10 best players, citing his "outstanding" pace and creativity and "spectacular and efficient" dribbling, shooting and passing.
-Back home, however, Messi was the subject of harsher judgement.
+Nevertheless, FIFA identified him as one of the tournament's ten best players, citing his "outstanding" pace and creativity, and his "spectacular and efficient" dribbling, shooting and passing.
+Back in Argentina, however, Messi was the subject of harsher judgement.
 As the perceived best player in the world, he had been expected to lead an average team to the title, as Maradona arguably did in 1986.
-Failing to replicate his performances at Barcelona with the national team led to the accusation that he cared less about his country than his club.
+Messi's failure to perform as well with the national team as he did with Barcelona led to the accusation that he cared more about his club than his country.